Razeeman/Android-Popular-Libraries-Cheatsheet/README.md

   Allow abstraction of the the database communication.
 Easier to mock in tests (compared to running direct sql queries).
 Automatically does the conversion from Cursor to application classes.
 All queries in Dao are verified while compile.
 Can be either an interface or an abstract class.

 ### Room.
-Comparison
+Performance Comparison

 Realm = ObjectBox < SQLite < GreenDAO < **Room** < ORMLite.

-Very questionable, depends on complexity of queries, read/write preferences etc.
+Very questionable, depends on complexity of queries, read/write preferences, app architecture etc.

 Realm - very fast read, ObjectBox - very fast write.
 Comparable to clean SQLite or even faster.